cybiere/baboossh/docs/command/connect.rst

 connect
 ```

-As no creds have been specified, BabooSSH will sequentially attempt to connect with User `baz` to Endpoint `10.0.15.212:22` using every Creds object in the workspace, until a connection is successfully established or all creds are tested.
+As no creds have been specified, BabooSSH will sequentially attempt to connect with User `baz` to Endpoint `10.0.15.212:22` using every Creds object in scope, until a connection is successfully established or all creds are tested.
 Be careful as this could imply an important number of connection failures, resulting in locked account and alerts.

 Spray
 -----

 `connect`: Without specifying any target either as an argument or in the workspace options, BabooSSH will attemp to log every User using every Creds on every Endpoint.
-Be careful as this could imply an important number of connection failures, resulting in locked account and alerts.
+Be careful as this could imply an important number of connection failures, resulting in locked accounts and alerts.